telliott99/MyUnix/permissions.rst

     alias oh='open -a Safari _build/html/index.html'
     alias ts='python typeset/scripts/script.py'

 These mean that I can type a shorthand version for the long commands on the right-hand side.
-You can do this for basically any command (try to make sure that the alias doesn't have some other meaning before you define it).
+You can do this for basically any command or series of commands (try to make sure that the alias doesn't already have a meaning before you define it).

 For example, every time I ``make`` the html for this book, after that I do ``oh`` and it launches the browser so I can my results immediately.
+That's pretty cool.
+I do ``make`` frequently so I can visualize the effect of the changes on the page in the browser.